Born and formed in south east London, Corduroy appeared on the periphery of the mod and beat scene in early1992.

 Gigging throughout Europe, Singapore, Hong Kong, Australia, Japan and the UK, plus a coveted support slot with Camden- lovies Blur at Alexandra Palace alongside Pulp and Supergrass, this was arguably Corduroy’s most popular moment.

 Ambition and altercation saw a split with Acid Jazz resulting in Corduroy signing to a subsidiary of the newly formed V2 records, Big Cat.
 The fourth album The New You, recorded in 1995 was released in 96.
 A more vocal, song based album this time, the psychedelically tinged track ‘The Joker Is Wild’ chosen as single.

 The fifth and final studio album recorded throughout 98 Clik, was also released by Big Cat in 99.
 This was a more experimental sound, drum and bass producer Rob Playford at the controls.
 Two singles were taken from this album, Moshi Moshi and the ‘un-listenable’ disco track Thing For Your Love.

-Tensions between band members plus appalling sales (not only were Corduroy dropped from Big Cat but Big Cat was dropped from V2) helped towards the band splitting in late 1999, quickly followed by numerous ‘best of’ albums plus a Japanese live CD (featured in a 2013 Rarities Box Set on Cherry Red Records), and a lost Bluenote recording London England Live.
+Tensions between band members plus appalling sales (not only were Corduroy dropped from Big Cat but Big Cat was dropped from V2) helped towards the band splitting in late 1999, quickly followed by numerous ‘best of’ albums, plus a Japanese live CD (featured in a 2013 Rarities Box Set on Cherry Red Records), and a lost Bluenote recording London England Live.